-Each artist must upload an unedited, high-definition (HD) video of their performance to Vimeo and provide the URL link with their application.
+Each artist must upload an unedited, high-definition (HD) video of their performance to Vimeo or YouTube and provide the URL link with their application.

 - The video quality should be at least 720p, preferably 1080p or higher.

 - The artist’s face and hands must be clearly visible throughout the recording.
 If possible, please include your feet in the frame as well.